in our overview

 Profession tax registration types

 Each individual, professional, or company doing any business or profession is required to register with the Profession Tax Authority.
-Once a person obtains this certificate, they are liable to pay Profession Tax.
+Once a person obtains this certificate, they are liable to online professional tax registration

 The employer organization must take a professional tax number (PTRC) on behalf of its employees.
 Under the PTRC, the company can deduct professional taxes from an employee’s salary and pay the same to the government.